ebi-gdp/igs4eu-platform/README.md

 ## Overview
 This project is a Java Spring Boot application managed with Maven.
 It consists of five modules, each responsible for a specific aspect of the system.
+Look for `application.properties` & `application-{env}.properties` for each microservice.
+There are total 3 environments dev, test & prod.

+These microservices handle Genetic Scoring Platform's backend operations.
+Divided into diff. microservices to support whole functionality.
+Services communicate internally via `WebClient`.

+You can check out this project & import to preferred IDE e.g. IntelliJ IDEA.

 ## Modules
 For more information refer to `README.md` defied inside each module.